 Hamish holds a Bachelor of Music with First Class Honours from the Australian National University.
 His major academic research was concerned with creating a new performance edition of Antonio José's Sonata para Guitarra, by consulting various manuscript sources and modern editions.

 " ...
 Strathdee has developed a new performance edition of the work, using multiple sources.
 It will come as no surprise, then, that his performance is of the highest standard, with each moment made very much his own, outstanding both in lyrical and virtuoso sections."

-During his studies, Hamish was fortunate to be mentored by world renowned pedagogues and performers Minh Le Hoang and Timothy Kain, prior to his studies at the ANU, Hamish received significant guidance from Adrian Roll, Angelina Ellis and Isolde Schaupp.
-Hamish has also received guidance through participation in masterclasses and lessons with Paolo Pegoraro, Ricardo Gallen, Judicael Perroy, Olaf Van Gonnissen, Paul Galbraith, Cecilia Siqueira and Fernando de Lima.
-Hamish has also received support from the PPCA Performers Trust Foundation and the Deutscher Akademischer Austauschdienst (DAAD) to help further his musical studies at the Akademie für Tonkunst, in Darmstadt Germany, under the tutelage of Guitarist, Musicologist and Composer Dr. Tilman Hoppstock.
+During his studies Hamish was fortunate to be mentored by pedagogues and performers, Minh Le Hoang and Timothy Kain.
+Prior to his studies at the ANU, Hamish received significant guidance from Adrian Roll, Angelina Ellis and Isolde Schaupp.
+Hamish is currently pursuing post-graduate studies at the Akademie für Tonkunst, in Darmstadt Germany, under the tutelage of guitarist, musicologist and composer, Dr. Tilman Hoppstock.